pragmasoft-ua/kite-chat/k1te-serverless-stack-cdktf/README.md

 ### Build-Stack
 To deploy **_kite-stack_**, you need to deploy **_build-stack_** first. **_build-stack_** creates CodeBuild projects with the following capabilities:
-- **build-and-deploy-project**: Builds the native executable lambda and deploys a new version for the `dev` stage.
-It can also be used to build the native executable manually via **AWS CLI**.
-  This project automatically starts building when new changes are pushed to the **main** branch of the specified Git repository. **It's also important to mention** that Lambdas' names are predefined, where for dev is `dev-request-dispatcher` and for prod is `prod-request-dispatcher`.
+- **build-and-deploy-project**: This project builds the native executable lambda and deploys a new version for the `dev` stage.
+Afterward, it pushes an event to run the `e2e-test-project`, which launches end-to-end tests.
+It can also be used to build the native executable manually via the **AWS CLI**.
+This project automatically starts building when new changes are pushed to the **main** branch of the specified Git repository.
+It's important to mention that Lambda names are predefined, where for the `dev` stage, it is `dev-request-dispatcher`, and for `prod`, it is `prod-request-dispatcher`.

-- **deploy-on-tag-project** (optional): Updates the existing **Main** lambda function for the `prod` stage.
+- **deploy-on-tag-project** (optional): This project updates the existing **Main** lambda function for the `prod` stage.
 It is automatically triggered when a new **TAG** is pushed to the Git repository.
 This project is omitted if the `prod` stage is not created.

-- **drift-check-project** (optional): Checks drift in the specified stack (default is `kite` if `build-stack` is `kite-build` or `kite-local` if `build-stack` is `kite-local-build`).
-  This project uses EventBridge Scheduler with a CRON expression to run it on a regular basis (Monday-Friday at 12 PM).
-It also uses SNS (email) to inform you of drift in the specified stack.
-  **Important: When you deploy **_build-stack_** and DriftCheck is created, you will have to confirm the email that you need to specify in the .env file like this `EMAIL="example@gmail.com"` first**.
-  The DriftCheck project is not created if `buildLambdaViaAsset=true` due to the function.zip not existing in the GitHub source used for drift check, resulting in an Error.
+- **drift-check-project** (optional): This project checks drift in the specified stack (default is `kite` if `build-stack` is `kite-build` or `kite-local` if `build-stack` is `kite-local-build`).
+The project uses EventBridge Scheduler with a CRON expression to run it on a regular basis (Monday-Friday at 12 PM).
+It also uses SNS (email) to inform you of drift in the specified stack. **Important: When you deploy the **_build-stack_** and DriftCheck is created, you will have to confirm the email that you need to specify in the .env file like this `EMAIL="example@gmail.com"` first.** The DriftCheck project is not created if `buildLambdaViaAsset=true` due to the function.zip not existing in the GitHub source used for drift check, resulting in an Error.
+If drift is detected and the email is confirmed, you will receive an email similar to
-  If drift is detected and the email is confirmed, you will receive an email similar to this: `Drift was detected in the Stack!
+  this: `Drift was detected in the Stack!
 You should re-deploy the stack manually`.

+- **e2e-test-project**: This CodeBuild project is responsible for executing end-to-end tests using Playwright.
+These tests interact with KiteChat Web and Telegram Web to validate various scenarios.
+The project automatically starts via AWS Events when a new version of the `dev` Lambda is deployed, triggering the tests.
+  **Important: Before running any tests, it's crucial to authenticate with Telegram Web and generate the `auth.json` file.
+This file stores essential cookies and local storage data necessary for conducting tests in the Telegram Web.
+  Please refer to the `README.md` file in `k1te-serverless-test` for detailed instructions on how to do this.**
+  Once you have successfully authenticated in Telegram Web, and `auth.json` is generated and stored in the `k1te-serverless-test` directory, it will be utilized by `e2e-test.ts` and uploaded to S3 for usage.
+  After the tests are completed, the test report will be stored in the `e2e-test-project-e2e-testing-report-group` test group, containing all the information about the test cases.

 #### GitHub Authorization
 In order to deploy build-stack you also need to authorize your gitHub account with AWS CLI to do so you will need to have